 Section 10.554(1)(i)4., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
 The (name of entity) was established by (insert appropriate reference to the specific legal authority that established the entity).
 The (name of entity) included the following component units: (Identify by name each component unit and the specific legal authority for its creation.
 If there were no component units related to the entity, state such in the management letter.
-Information regarding the specific legal authority for the entity and its component units, if any, is only required to be in the management letter if not already disclosed in the notes to the financial statements, although disclosure of such information in the notes to the financial statements is preferable.)
+Information regarding the specific legal authority for the entity and its component units, if any, is only required to be in the management letter if not already disclosed in the notes to the financial statements is preferable.)